Kovnir/Racing/README.md

 JSON - [Json .NET fro Unity](https://assetstore.unity.com/packages/tools/input-management/json-net-for-unity-11347).

 Also was used a lot of free models assets and sounds.
+Two shaders was taken from my another project and updated.

 The game consists of modules (player profile, preloader, main menu, etc).
 You can find each module in `Scripts/Modules` folder.